So, you’ve just been summoned for jury duty – now what?

 Courtrooms can be very cold, so it is best to dress in layers.
 If you aren’t sure what business attire entails, here are some items you should have.

-Business attire for women consists of pants, skirts, or dresses that are paired with a blazer.
+Business attire for women consists of pants, skirts, or dresses paired with a blazer.
 Colors are limited, and women should only wear solid colors like black, gray, navy, and white.

 Avoid wearing perfume as scents can trigger those with sensitivities, and if you choose to wear nail polish, you should use neutral or clear nail polish.